BehshadBabai/flashcards/README.md

 #
 Flashcards
-> This project is a responsive react application that allows users to create topics, quizzes for those topics and flashcard for quizzes.
+> This project is a responsive react application that allows users to create topics, quizzes for those topics and flashcards for quizzes.
 > <!--Live demo [_here_]().
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents